wgohintuit/inferwgoh/README.md

 1. Open `dist/index.html` in a browser
 2. Open the Console in Chrome Dev Tools or FF/IE/Safari equivalent
-3. Press some buttons and see the output in the Console
-4. Click on the `About Us` and `Contact` page links in the top navbar to see that the nav all works

 ## How it works

 We use NPM to install Grunt, Bower, and all of Grunt's plugins, listed below.

-We will then use Bower to install and maintain the app's dependencies, which in this case are:
+We will then use Bower to install and maintain the app's Front End dependencies, which in this case are:

 * Twitter Bootstrap
 * jQuery
+* Underscore
+* Backbone
+* Marionette

 Then we use Grunt to perform the following tasks: